MohOdejimi/MohOdejimi/README.md

-### Hi there 👋
+### Hello there! 👋

-I am a full-stack software engineer with A deep interest in AI.
-My Primary stack includes Javascript and Typescript (React on the front-end and Express on the back-end).
-I am motivated by the power and utilization of technologies to proffer solution to individual and community problems.
+I'm a full-stack software engineer with a deep interest in AI.
+My primary stack revolves around Javascript and Typescript, employing React for the front-end and Express for the back-end.
+I find motivation in harnessing the power of technology to solve both individual and community challenges.

+Currently expanding my skill set by diving into Golang, I'm focused on building scalable systems and backend applications.

 <!--